Cloud Forest Program Requirements

 Students must complete the following assignments.
 Each includes a description of documentation of the assignment, to be presented when students return to Swarthmore.

-1) The Swarthmore student must work full time with a classroom teacher.
+1) The Swarthmore student must work full time with one or more classroom teachers.
 After observing and assisting for about 2 weeks, the student will be responsible for some weekly aspect of classroom teaching.
-The student's responsibilities would be planned in conjunction with the classroom teacher and could include some or all of the following:
+The student's responsibilities would be planned in conjunction with the classroom teachers and could include some or all of the following: